hneth/riskyr/README.md

 > **Screening for hustosis**
 >
 > A new screening device for detecting the clinical condition of *hustosis* is developed.
-Its current version is very good, but not yet perfect.
+The current device is very good, but not yet perfect.
 It has the following properties:
 > 1. About 4% of the general population suffer from *hustosis*.
 > 2. If someone suffers from hustosis, there is a chance of 80% that he or she will test positively for the condition.
 > 3. If someone is free from hustosis, there is a chance of 4% that he or she will still test positively for the condition.